What's this? This is based on a combination of the product's accuracy, repeatability, and convenience.

 Greater than 5 second test time

-Can download memory to PC The ability to download your readings to your computer.
+Can download memory The ability to download your readings to your computer.

 Memory of 360 readings or more Indicates whether the model can store 360 or more readings.